FurrySparkle/surplex-io.github.io/driver.md

 {: .note }
 Our OpenVR Driver is developed based on previously open-sourced OpenVR [driver] developed by John Dean.
 It used WebSocket to communicate between trackers and SteamVR.
 As a pre-requisite, you would need to install [OpenSSL] on your computer if you haven't done so before.

+Two drivers are required:
+1. Please download and install [Openssl]
-You can install the driver by: Download the [driver file] and moving the `websocket_trackers` directory into the SteamVR driver's directory, which should be located somewhere at:
+2. Please Download the [driver file] and moving the `websocket_trackers` directory into the SteamVR driver’s directory, which should be located somewhere at:

 ````
 C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
 ````